outpaddling/LPJS/README.md

 Use secure procedures to distribute it to all nodes, ensuring that it is never visible to unauthorized users, even for a moment.

+If utilizing publicly accessible computers as compute nodes, you might consider running LPJS inside a virtual machine, jail, or other container, to add another layer of protection for the host system.
+We do not recommend this for dedicated compute nodes, as it would generally only add needless overhead within a realm of trust.

 ## Description

 Most __clusters__ consist of a few or many dedicated rack-mounted computers